 Tracey originally joined the team in November 2013 as a result of roll growth and enjoyed the middle years in Wakamarina.
 Her learning environment is ordered, organised and on task.
-Following three years in Kaituna with Years 1 - 2 pupils, Tracey moves to the Pelorus Learning Area in 2017 but will train for Reading Recovery throughout.
+Following three years in Kaituna with Years 1 - 2 pupils, Tracey moved to the Pelorus Learning Area in 2017 while also training for Reading Recovery throughout.
 Tracey is committed, self-motivated, friendly and approachable.

-IT, farming, horses, photography hockey, the outdoors, even biking recently and of course family... all receive enthusiastic and considered attention from Tracey and so too her students.
+IT, horses, photography, hockey, the outdoors, even biking recently and of course family... all receive enthusiastic and considered attention from Tracey and so too her students.
+Tracey is taking a break from teaching in Pelorus, to fill the full time role of Principal for the remainder of 2020 and is likely to be seen back in Pelorus to resume the teaching component of her new Principal role from 2021 onwards.

 Mary is one of a number of these resource teachers based at Blenheim School.
 She works with teachers, students and parents to help progress issues relating to achievement whatever their cause.
 Liaison and referrals are made in consultation with parents via the school's SENCo (Special Education Needs Co-ordinator).